Date: 20 May 2014. Boat Bums.

 The anchor rode (a line) is going almost straight down from

-There isn't enough scope out, and the boat is regularly moving about the
+There is not enough scope out, and the boat is regularly moving about the

 What finally sealed my opinion happened while I was watching the boat